BartoszDabek/bdabek.pl/miscellaneous/books.md

 ## 📚 Books to read
-- [ ] Java Performance: The Definitive Guide: Getting the Most Out of Your Code
 - [ ] Head First Object-Oriented Analysis and Design
 - [ ] Growing Object-Oriented Software, Guided by Tests
 - [ ] Test Driven: TDD and Acceptance TDD for Java Developers